2018 Illinois Senate election: District 38

-Republican Sue Rezin has represented the 38th district since her December 2010 appointment.
+Republican Sue Rezin had represented the 38th district since her December 2010 appointment.
 The 38th district includes all or parts of Spring Valley, DePue, Granville, Hennepin, LaSalle, Ottawa, Marseilles, Oglesby, Streator, Plano, Morris, and Minooka.
-The 38th is the second most Democratic seat held by a Republican.
+The 38th was the second most Democratic seat held by a Republican.
 On November 27, 2017, Rezin filed to run for reelection.

 District 39

-Democrat Don Harmon has represented the 39th district since 2003.
+Democrat Don Harmon had represented the 39th district since 2003.
 The 39th district includes Chicago's Austin neighborhood and the suburbs of Oak Park, Addison, Bensenville, Elmwood Park, Franklin Park, Melrose Park, Northlake, River Grove, Rosemont, Schiller Park, and Stone Park.
 On November 27, 2017, Harmon filed to run for reelection.
 No other candidates filed to run.

 District 41

 Republican John Curran took office in July 2017 after accepting an appointment to replace Senate Minority Leader Christine Radogno who resigned July 1, 2017.
 The 41st district includes all or parts of Lemont, Indian Head Park, LaGrange, Western Springs, Homer Glen, Burr Ridge, Darien, Downers Grove, Lisle, Willowbrook, Woodridge, Naperville, and Bolingbrook.
 On November 27, 2017, Curran filed to run for election to his Senate seat.
-The Democratic candidate is Bridget Fitzgerald, the Village Clerk of Western Springs.
+The Democratic candidate was Bridget Fitzgerald, the village clerk of Western Springs.

 District 42

-Democrat Linda Holmes has represented the 42nd District since 2007.
-The 42nd district includes all or parts of Aurora, Boulder Hill, Montgomery, Naperville, North Aurora and Oswego.
+Democrat Linda Holmes had represented the 42nd District since 2007.
+The 42nd district includes all or parts of Aurora, Boulder Hill, Montgomery, Naperville, North Aurora, and Oswego.
 On November 27, 2017, Holmes filed to run for reelection.
 No other candidates filed to run.

 District 44

-Republican Minority Leader Bill Brady has represented the 44th district since 2003.
+Republican Minority Leader Bill Brady had represented the 44th district since 2003.
 The 44th includes Tazewell, McLean, Menard, Logan, and Sangamon counties.
 On November 27, 2017, Brady filed to run for reelection.
 No other candidates filed to run.

 District 45

-Republican Tim Bivins has represented the 45th district since 2008.
-The 45th includes all or parts of Jo Daviess, Stephenson, Carroll, Winnebago, Ogle, Lee, DeKalb and LaSalle counties in northwestern Illinois.
-On June 12, 2017 Bivins announced he would not seek another term.
-Republican State Representative Brian W. Stewart is running to succeed him.
-Li Arellano Jr., the Mayor of Dixon, had planned to run in the Republican primary, but withdrew on December 2 citing his responsibilities outside of politics.
+Republican Tim Bivins had represented the 45th district since 2008.
+The 45th includes all or parts of Jo Daviess, Stephenson, Carroll, Winnebago, Ogle, Lee, DeKalb, and LaSalle counties in northwestern Illinois.
+On June 12, 2017, Bivins announced that he would not seek another term.
+Republican state representative Brian W. Stewart ran to succeed him.
+Li Arellano Jr., the mayor of Dixon, had planned to run in the Republican primary, but withdrew on December 2, citing his responsibilities outside of politics.

-David Simpson, a lumber yard manager, is running as the Democratic candidate.
+David Simpson, a lumber yard manager, ran as the Democratic candidate.

 District 47

-Republican Jil Tracy has represented the 47th district since 2017.
-The 47th includes all of Adams, Brown, Cass, Hancock, Henderson, Mason, McDonough, Schuyler, Warren counties and portions of Fulton and Knox counties.
+Republican Jil Tracy had represented the 47th district since 2017.
+The 47th includes all of Adams, Brown, Cass, Hancock, Henderson, Mason, McDonough, Schuyler, Warren counties and portions of Fulton, and Knox counties.
 On November 27, 2017, Tracy filed to run for reelection.
 No other candidates filed to run.